 6. All matters pertaining to clients will be kept strictly confidential.

-7. Volunteers must not report to the Community Pantry or any Community Pantry function under the influence of alcohol or any other mind altering drug or substance.
+7. Volunteers must not report to the Community Pantry or any Community Pantry function under the influence of alcohol or any other mind-altering drug or substance.

 8. Dress is expected to be appropriate.
 Nothing that may be a health or safety hazard or revealing will be permitted (i.e. loose fitting clothing or jewelry, open-toed shoes, sunglasses).
 If applicable, name tags must be worn at all times.